microsoft/sqlworkshops/sqlserver2019bigdataclusters/SQL2019BDC/00 - Prerequisites.md

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/point1.png"><b>Activity 6: Install kubectl</b></p>

 The `kubectl` program is used to deploy, configure and manage Kubernetes Clusters.
-It is used in several parts of the Big Data Clusters program.
+It is used in several parts of the big data clusters program.

 <pre>
 write-host "Install kubectl"